 Scene 1: Milan, by the city walls.

-0: The overture is probably the best from the early Verdi’s **.
+0: The overture is Verdi’s best after Les vepres siciliennes ***.
 It starts with what I suppose is the Legnano theme.
 Then there is some menacing music and then quiet stillness.
 This is followed by even more dramatic menacing and then some melodic floating with the woodwinds and strings then a return of the Legnano theme in multiple guises ranging from a solo oboe to a menace variant.
 There is also a good bit with some descending strings to watch out for before we get one last galop from the Legnano theme and it blows up to late-period Tchaikovsky as the theme gets blared out once again.

 Scene 2: Ramparts of the city walls.

 24: Woodwind/string/brass preluding leads to a chirpy female chorus.
-Some interesting modulation here **.
-Lida comes on and gives a three part aria: first into her life story: both parents dead, all her brothers died in battle against the Germans, now she mourns her beloved Arrigo.
+There is some interesting modulation towards the end for which it earns **.
+Lida comes on and tells us first her life story: both parents dead, all her brothers died in battle against the Germans, now she mourns her beloved Arrigo.

-26: Second: Lida’s mourning song for Arrigo is touching **.
+26: Second: Lida’s mourns for Arrigo in a touching if somewhat wondering cavatina **.

-30: Lida is confronted by the advances of a German POW Marcovaldo, and then her maid Imelda tells her that Arrigo is alive.
-Third: At first she is overjoyed and goes off into a canny cabaletta **.
+30: Lida is harassed by German POW Marcovaldo, and then her maid Imelda tells her that Arrigo is alive.
+Third: At first she is overjoyed and goes off into a canny cabaletta con coro **.

 35: Rolando arrives with Arrigo and the fact that her former lover is alive finally angers her.
 The feeling is mutual and Rolando is called away with news that Barbarossa is on the move.
-Arrigo confronts Lida and declares her unfaithful for marrying his best friend, although she tries to soften what has happened because she did believe him (Arrigo) to be dead.
-He doesn’t buy it but the individual melodies of this number, Arrigo’s rage, Lida’s pacifying, are all good **.
+Arrigo confronts Lida and declares her unfaithful for marrying his best friend, although she tries to soften what has happened because she did believe he was dead.
+He doesn’t buy it but the individual melodies of this number, Arrigo’s raging, Lida’s pacifying, are all fine **.
 Good duetting as Arrigo decides to go die somewhere and Lida is despondent to the end of the act.

-5: Stately mood music leads to stately and then patter male chorus.
-Rowdy bit towards the end.
+5: Stately mood music leads to stately and then patter male chorus with a rowdy bit towards the end.
 Rolando and Arrigo arrive to the Legnano theme music from the overture.
 They seek the help of Como because it lays between Barbarossa’s forces and Milan.
 But the city has already been forced to sue for peace with the German emperor.
 Rolando and Arrigo have an agreeable duet * to light accompaniment.
 Barbarossa shows up and terrifies everyone.

 9: There is a quartet which soon involves the chorus as well that is rousing * and has some nice high bits for Arrigo.
-Then there is some Barbarossa theme? music, all military.
+Then there is some Barbarossa theme? music, all militant.

 Scene 1: Underground of the Basilica of San Ambrogio.